Spain yields back in danger zone as Draghi disappoints

 KEEPING PRESSURE ON

-Draghi also disappointed some in the market by dismissing the idea of giving the future ESM rescue fund a banking license so it could borrow from the ECB and increase its firepower.
+Draghi also disappointed some in the market by dismissing the idea of giving the future ESM rescue fund a banking licence so it could borrow from the ECB and increase its firepower.

 If Spain asks for a sovereign bailout in addition to the aid already agreed for its banks, the euro zone will be left without rescue funds for Italy, a much larger economy, if needed.